superduper-io/superduper/README.md

 </div>

+---

+### ***📣 On May 1st we will release v0.2 including proper versioning of the docs (the docs are currently outdated).
+Find all major updates and fixes [here in the Changelog](https://github.com/SuperDuperDB/superduperdb/blob/main/CHANGELOG.md)!***

+---

 ## What is SuperDuperDB? 🔮

 SuperDuperDB is a Python framework for integrating AI models, APIs, and vector search engines **directly with your existing databases**, including hosting of your own models, streaming inference and scalable model training/fine-tuning.